No. 6 Alabama adds another SEC title, edges LSU at tourney - WTMJ

 UP NEXT

-LSU is expecting to make consecutive NCAA Tournament appearances for the first time since 2005 and 2006.
+LSU, ready to make to make consecutive NCAA Tournament appearances for the first time since 2005 and 2006, planned to stay in Nashville and travel Monday to Indiana.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker